garywill/vimouse/README.md

 - [Vimium C](https://github.com/gdh1995/vimium-c) A Customized Vimium having contextual mapping, global shortcuts, command sequences

+- [vimb](https://github.com/fanglingsu/vimb) Vim-like web browser.
+The goal of Vimb is to build a completely keyboard-driven, efficient and pleasurable browsing-experience with low memory and CPU usage that is intuitive to use for Vim users.

 - [Big Search](https://github.com/garywill/BigSearch) A multiple-search-engine browser extension that has keyboard clicking feature on its UI

 Edit text using vi-like keybinding on non-vi app: